Dallas USPS Workers’ Comp Doctors

 If you’re a postal service worker who has been injured while on the job, we want to hear your story.
 We can get you the medical attention and care that you deserve and help heal you.
 Book a consultation today to learn more about our services or talk to a medical professional.

 Common Injuries for Postal Workers

-While there are a number of ways postal workers suffer on-the-job injuries, some types of injuries are more common in postal work than others.
+While there are a number of ways postal workers get injured on-the-job, some types of health problems are more common in postal work than others.
 We’ve listed some of the most common injuries suffered by USPS workers below.

-- Traffic accident injuries.
-Motor vehicle injuries are one of the most common types of injuries mail delivery postal workers sustain.
+- Traffic accidents.
+Motor vehicle injuries are one of the most common types that mail delivery postal workers sustain.
 Driving a mail truck can be dangerous work, especially when multiple stops on busy roads are factored in.
 Some workers who walk their routes may be at risk of pedestrian accidents involving different vehicles like cars, trucks, motorcycles, or bicycles.
-Injuries from traffic accidents can be very serious, ranging from back and neck injuries to head injuries and damage to internal organs.
+Injuries from traffic accidents can be very serious, ranging from back and neck to head injuries and damage to internal organs.

-- Repetitive motion injuries.
-Some injuries occur over time rather than because of one particular accident or incident.
+- Repetitive motion.
+Some health problems occur over time rather than because of one particular accident or incident.
 When postal workers complete the same task over and over again, such as sorting mail, lifting boxes, reaching for mail trays, and pushing mail carts, they are at risk chronic injuries.
-These injuries include carpal tunnel syndrome, tendonitis, bursitis, and bulging disks.
+These include carpal tunnel syndrome, tendonitis, bursitis, and bulging disks.